 To clean the sink, spray your stainless steel cleaner all over the sink.
 Use your microfiber cloth and scrub the entire surface of the sink.
 Make sure you clean the outside edges, where there can be lots of grime.

-Then, to clean the drain, I sprinkle baking soda around and inside of it.
+Then, to clean the drain, sprinkle baking soda around and inside of it.

-I pour some vinegar around and inside the drain and let it bubble up.
-Then I use my cloth and scrub to get all the gunk out of the cracks and the sides of the drain (that I can reach WITHOUT sticking my hand down in the drain).
+Pour some vinegar around and inside the drain and let it bubble up.
+Next, use your cloth and scrub to get all the gunk out of the cracks and the sides of the drain (whatever you can reach WITHOUT sticking your hand down in the drain).

-Next, I take a few handfuls of ice cubes and throw them down the drain.
-I run the garbage disposal and let it grind up the ice cubes.
+Take a few handfuls of ice cubes and throw them down the drain.
+Run the garbage disposal and let it grind up the ice cubes.
 This helps to sharpen the blades.
-I also cut a lemon into four pieces, throw them down the disposal, and let it run.
+Finally, cut a lemon into four pieces, throw them down the disposal, and let it run.
 This helps to disinfect and freshen sink.

 5. Clean the Backsplash